 Set a coordinate system as the project base point

 One base point can be set to be as the project base point.
 Model origin is the default project base point value if the model does not contain any base points, or if none of the existing base points has been set to be the project base point.
-You can check and change the current project base point through File > Project properties > Location by.
+You can check and change the current project base point through.

 Note that it is not recommended to change the project base point temporarily during a project.